16th Armored Division (United States)

 The 16th Armored Division was an armored division of the United States Army in World War II.
-In its one and only combat operation, the 16th Armored Division liberated the city of Pilsen in western Czechoslovakia (modern Bohemia in the Czech Republic), an operation that influenced the landscape of post-war Europe.
+In its one and only combat operation, the 16th Armored Division liberated the city of Plzeň in western Czechoslovakia (today the Czech Republic), an operation that influenced the landscape of post-war Europe.

 History

 The division was activated on 15 July 1943 at Camp Chaffee in Arkansas.
 They performed all of their training at Camp Chaffee until they received their staging orders.
 They staged at Camp Shanks at Orangeburg, New York on 28 January 1945, until got their port call.
 They sailed from the New York Port of Embarkation on 5 February 1945.

 The 16th Armored Division arrived in France in stages between 11 and 17 February 1945, and processed into the European Theater of Operations.
 They had been assigned to the Fifteenth United States Army on 29 January 1945, but were waiting for an assignment to a unit actually involved in fighting.

 The division was assigned to Third United States Army on 17 April 1945, and entered Germany on 19 April 1945.
-It crossed the Rhine at Mainz, and relieved the 71st Infantry Division at Nürnberg on 28 April 1945.
-The 23rd Cavalry Reconnaissance Squadron participated in combat from the Isar River to Wasserburg with the 86th Infantry Division.
-While under the control of that organization, it crossed the Isar River at Granek on 30 April 1945, advanced to Indorf, seized several small villages, and was driving toward Wasserburg against slight resistance when ordered to return to Nürnberg.
-The division was given a security and training mission at Nürnberg, Germany, until 5 May.
-When the 23rd Cavalry Squadron arrived at Nürnberg on 4 May, it reverted to the control of the 16th Armored.
+It crossed the Rhine at Mainz, and relieved the 71st Infantry Division at Nuremberg on 28 April 1945.
+The 23rd Cavalry Reconnaissance Squadron participated in combat from the Isar River to Wasserburg am Inn with the 86th Infantry Division.
+While under the control of that organization, it crossed the Isar at Granek on 30 April 1945, advanced to Indorf, seized several small villages, and was driving toward Wasserburg against slight resistance when ordered to return to Nuremberg.
+The division was given a security and training mission at Nuremberg, Germany, until 5 May.
+When the 23rd Cavalry Squadron arrived at Nuremberg on 4 May, it reverted to the control of the 16th Armored.
 The division assembled and proceeded to Waidhaus, Germany on 5 May.

 Combat chronicle

 During the final days of battle in Europe, the final stronghold of German armed forces was a pocket in Czechoslovakia.
 As Soviet Red Army and American forces moved to the area, there was debate between US and British leaders regarding attempts to deny the Soviets a post-war foothold in Czechoslovakia.
 It was decided that the American forces would help the Soviets subdue the estimated 141,000 German troops before exiting the area.
 The task was aided by the desire of German forces to avoid imprisonment by the Soviets, with numerous German divisions arranging surrender to US forces, if the Americans arrived first.
-This did not stop fanatical German SS Troops from continuing to fight both Czechoslovakian and, as they arrived, American forces.
+This did not stop fanatical German SS Troops from continuing to fight both Czechoslovak and, as they arrived, American forces.